-- Add grated garlic, salt, and pepper to taste.
+- Add grated garlic (2 cloves or more), salt, and pepper to taste.

-- Use for eggplant salad or as a dip for raw or steamed vegetables, for instance.
+- Use for eggplant salad or as a dip for raw or steamed vegetables.

-- Adding mashed, roasted garlic to the mayo makes for a great dip as well.
+- Adding mashed, roasted garlic to the mayo also makes for a great dip.

 - Tarragon mayo: 2-3 tablespoons finely chopped, fresh tarragon.

-- Great with roasted vegetables (especially beetroot) or for sandwiches.
+- The horseradish whole egg mayonnaise is perfect for serving with roasted vegetables (especially beetroot) or making sandwiches.

-- You cannot keep homemade mayo as long as you would keep the bought one, the homemade doesn't contain any acids and preservatives that help prolong its life.
+You can’t keep homemade mayo as long as you keep the bought one; it doesn't contain any acids and preservatives that help prolong its life.